Archducess-Maria-Anna-of-Austria

-In the first week of April 1757, Marianne fell seriously ill with symptoms commonly attributed to pneumonia by her biographers.
-However, after the agony, her spine became to curve, a symptom which hardly fits the picture of such disease.
-Tuberculosis, another diagnosis preferred by biographers, although it may deform the bones, did not sound fully satisfying either.
-Luckily, I had the opportunity to consult a professor of pulmonology, who suggested that it may have been lung empyema.
-In an acute inflammatory process (which may very well be pneumonia), secretion gathers between the lung tissue and the inner surface of the chest, forming a thick lump, which, in severe cases and without appropriate treatment, may deform the posture, not to mention induce respiratory difficulties and stomach pain.
-Indeed, Marianne’s appearance over the years was described as ‘humpbacked’ and her digestion troubles, frequent cough and shortness of breath were often mentioned in her contemporaries’ correspondence.
+Fortunately, I had the opportunity to consult a professor of pulmonology, whose suggested diagnosis was lung empyema.
+In an acute inflammatory process (which may well begin as pneumonia), fluid accumulates between the lung tissue and the inner surface of the chest, forming a thick mass that, in severe cases and without appropriate treatment, may deform the posture and cause respiratory difficulties and stomach pain.
+Indeed, over the years Marianne’s appearance was described as ‘humpbacked’, and her digestive troubles, frequent cough and shortness of breath were repeatedly mentioned in her contemporaries’ correspondence.

-Alongside the case she investigates, her experience of grave illness is the parallel motivator that triggers Marianne’s psychological transformation.
+Alongside the case she is about to investigate, her experience of grave illness becomes the parallel force that triggers Marianne’s psychological transformation.

 Leave a Reply